kg-09-creator/breadboard-tutorial-yayay/README.md

 ## How To Use It

-Press the button and turn the knob!
+Press the button to turn the circuit on, after which the buzzer will let out a short beep signifying the circuit connection.
+Then, turn the knob on the potentionmeter to control the LED's brightness!

 ## Demo